-Writing an application to run as a client within the application manager is similar to writing a stand-alone QML application, except for these three additional tasks:
+Writing an application to run as a client within the application manager is similar to writing a stand-alone QML application, except for these three additional tasks or limitations:

 - If you write a QML application, make your QML scene's root element an ApplicationManagerWindow; or derive your own custom root item from it.

 - Provide a valid info.yaml file.

 - Restart the application manager to make it aware of your application.

 It's recommended to use either an ApplicationManagerWindow or a QtObject as the root of your QML application.
 This is especially important if you require similar behavior in single-process and multi-process mode.
 If you use a QtObject, any visible base elements should still be ApplicationManagerWindows.
 Nevertheless, other root elements are supported for convenience, as well.

 Here are a few things to consider:

 - Only ApplicationManagerWindows support window properties that are shared between the System UI and the client applications.